Difference Galois groups under specialization: Difference equations under specialization

-In the rest of this subsection, we shall deal with hyper-bounds of a linear difference operator.
-After multiplying a polynomial in $\Omega[x]$, we may assume that the linear difference operator in question has polynomial coefficients, i.e. we may assume that
+In the rest of this subsection, we shall deal with hyper-bounds for a linear difference operator $\L$.
+After multiplying a polynomial in $\overline{k(\bX)}[x]$, we may assume that $\L$ has polynomial coefficients, i.e.

-with $a_i(x)\in \Omega[x]$ and $a_n(x)a_0(x)\neq 0$.
+with $a_i(x)\in \overline{k(\bX)}[x]$ and $a_n(x)a_0(x)\neq 0$.
 Let us first investigate polynomial solutions.
 Set $\bar{\sigma}=x(\sigma-\id)$.
-Multiplying $L$ with a suitable polynomial in $\bZ[x]$, one obtains a new operator of the form $\sum_{i=0}^n \bar{a}_i(x)\bar{\sigma}^i\in \Omega[x][\bar{\sigma}]$.
+Multiplying $\L$ with a suitable polynomial in $\bZ[x]$, one obtains a new operator of the form $\sum_{i=0}^n \bar{a}_i(x)\bar{\sigma}^i\in \overline{k(\bX)}[x][\bar{\sigma}]$.
 Denote